mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 BigQuery has only one integer type (`INT64`) which is composed of 64 bits, so we could technically store 64 days of history per bit pattern.
-Limiting to 28 bits is a practical concern related to reprocessing of data.
+Limiting to 28 bits is a practical concern related to storage costs and reprocessing concerns.

+Consider a client that is only active on a single day and then never shows up again.

+A client that becomes inactive will eventually fall outside the 28-day usage window and will thus not have a row in following days of `clients_last_seen`.

 Tables following the `clients_last_seen` methodology have to be populated incrementally.
 For each new day of data, we have to reference the previous